 Double doors through to the dining room (seats 10) with a view over the harbour.

-Compact, well-equipped kitchen with dishwasher, fridge / freezer, double oven, electric hob and microwave.
+Compact, well-equipped kitchen with dishwasher, large freezer, fridge, double oven, electric hob and microwave.
 There is a washer dryer on the second floor.

 Bedroom one with 5’ king size four poster bed.